 This device contains a multi-channel analog to digital converter which can directly interface to external analog signals, such as that from sensors or other control signals and convert these signals directly into a 12-bit digital value.
-It also can convert the internal signals, such as OPA output of the over current detection, the internal A/D converter power supply and the internal PGA output voltage, and convert these signals directly into a 12-bit digital value.
+It also can convert the internal signals, such as OPA output of the over current detection, into a 12-bit digital value.
+An additional channel is connected to the external current sense input pin, AP, which passes through an internal operational amplifier for signal amplification before being transferred to the A/D converter input.
 The external or internal analog signal to be converted is determined by the SAINS2~SAINS0 bits together with the SACS3~SACS0 bits.
 More detailed information about the A/D input signal is described in the "A/D Converter Input Signals" section.